jugshaurya/closetgoodies/README.md

       - firestore returns two type of objects: Reference and Snapshot
       - can read the data using .get() or .onSnapShot() methods over reference which returns a snapshot

-- Storage for information storing like image,videos or assets
+- Storage for information storing like image,videos or assets like shop data
 - Hosting handle website deployment

 ---